aabiddanda/aabiddanda.github.io/research.md

 ### Statistical Genetics of Chromosomal Dosage and Aneuploidy

+{% include image.html url="../images/research_images/aneuploidy_dosage.jpg" caption="Schematic of large-scale chromosomal dosage changes<br /> in PGT-A data & differences between segmental aneuploidies <br /> vs. copy-number resolution in adult samples." height="300px" align="right" %}

 While it is normal for most healthy individuals to contain two-copies of our genome within each cell, there can be deviations to this property either due to mutation (CNVs) or errors in chromosome segregation.
 A more recent research direction of mine has been to develop statistical methods for the analysis large-scale changes in chromosomal dosage (e.g. copy-number variation, or whole-chromosome aneuploidy).
 Much of my research has been focused on pre-implantation genetic testing (PGT) data from in-vitro fertilization (IVF) embryos, which is quite sparsely sampled, to infer properties of aneuploidy and meiotic recombination related to fertility.

 Some active topics of research in this area:

-* Inferring crossover rates within embryo PGT datasets and their genetic architecture
+* Inferring crossover rates in embryo PGT datasets and their genetic architecture
 * Refining dosage constraint estimates of genes using segmental aneuploidies
 * Evolution of dosage constraint/relaxation across somatic tissue evolution